 There are also options for avoiding foreclosure if your goal is not to keep your home.
 These include a deed in lieu of foreclosure and a short sale.
 Once our Davie, Florida, foreclosure defense attorney understands your situation and goals, he can counsel you about a possible way forward.

 How Our Davie, Florida, Foreclosure Defense Lawyer Can Help You

 Foreclosure is a complex process.
 Our Davie, Florida, foreclosure defense lawyer knows the steps involved to get you the best possible outcome.
 He will build a strong foreclosure defense on your behalf.
 He will examine claims you may have that your lender or servicer made mistakes that they failed to correct.
 Our attorney will investigate to make sure your lender followed all applicable state and federal foreclosure laws.
 He will ensure that the bank has not violated the statute of limitations for foreclosing.
 There are other defenses to foreclosure that may apply to your case, depending on the circumstances.

 Call Carlos M. Amor at (954) 453-7200 to schedule a consultation about your foreclosure case, whether you are in pre-foreclosure or have been officially served with a foreclosure complaint.
 For the convenience of clients, Attorney Amor offers free consults, by phone, via video meeting or in person.

 Carlos M. Amor Provides Answers to Common Questions

 Foreclosure can be a confusing process, and it is not unusual to have many questions.
 Here are answers to some of the most common questions our law firm receives.
-To have concerns addressed that are specific to your foreclosure case, reach out to speak to Davie, FL, foreclosure attorney Carlos M. Amor.
+To have concerns addressed that are specific to your foreclosure case, reach out to speak to Davie, Florida, foreclosure defense attorney Carlos M. Amor.